Eye Health Dog Food Guide - Antioxidants, Fatty Acids, Weight

 Ingredient composition and public nutrient disclosure both look relatively strong.

-• Top ingredients: Beef, Beef Heart, Beef Tripe.
+• Top ingredients: Beef, Beef Liver, Beef Tripe.

 • Manufacturing style: Freeze-Dried.